top of page

 Philosophy Through Direct Experience

-Kikkajuku aims to synthesize contemplative discussion with the satisfaction and entertainment of a new cultural experience.
-We will immerse ourselves in rural and suburban communities to better understand their issues and historical development, then discuss with a broader philosophical context.
+ICEK Kikkajuku aims to synthesize contemplative discussion with the satisfaction and entertainment of a new cultural experience.
+We will immerse ourselves in rural and suburban communities to gain a deep understanding of Japan's true identity, from its beauty to its struggles

 We hope to see you soon!